BlakeRivers25/SCDV490-FinalProject-BlakeRivers/README.md

 ## Where to access Data
-These Datasets are located within this repository in the [Data Sets Folder](https://github.com/BlakeRivers25/SCDV490-FinalProject-BlakeRivers/tree/main/Data%20Sets)
+### These Datasets are also located within this repository in the [Data Sets Folder](https://github.com/BlakeRivers25/SCDV490-FinalProject-BlakeRivers/tree/main/Data%20Sets)

 #### Original Data Files
 This is the dataset I used for my midterm project that started the questions for this project: